dailydevops/arguments/README.md

 Modern .NET versions (starting with .NET 6) introduced streamlined argument validation methods such as `ArgumentNullException.ThrowIfNull` and `ArgumentOutOfRangeException.ThrowIfEqual`.
 However, projects targeting multiple frameworks or older .NET versions cannot utilize these convenient methods without conditional compilation or duplicated validation logic.

-**NetEvolve.Arguments** bridges this gap by providing polyfilled implementations of these modern validation methods, allowing developers to write consistent, maintainable argument validation code regardless of the target framework.
+**NetEvolve.Arguments** bridges this gap by providing full polyfill implementations via extension methods on `ArgumentNullException`, `ArgumentException`, and `ArgumentOutOfRangeException`.
+These polyfills enable the use of modern .NET API patterns across all supported frameworks, allowing developers to write consistent, maintainable argument validation code regardless of the target framework.

+### Polyfill Architecture

+The library provides polyfills through three main extension classes:

+- **`ArgumentNullExceptionPolyfills`**: Extends `ArgumentNullException` with `ThrowIfNull` methods
+- **`ArgumentExceptionPolyfills`**: Extends `ArgumentException` with `ThrowIfNullOrEmpty` and `ThrowIfNullOrWhiteSpace` methods
+- **`ArgumentOutOfRangeExceptionPolyfills`**: Extends `ArgumentOutOfRangeException` with range validation methods (`ThrowIfZero`, `ThrowIfNegative`, `ThrowIfEqual`, comparison methods, etc.)

+These polyfills are conditionally compiled and only active when targeting frameworks that don't provide the native implementations, ensuring zero overhead on modern .NET versions.

 ## Key Features

-- **Multi-Framework Support**: Compatible with .NET Standard 2.0, .NET 8.0, .NET 9.0, and .NET 10.0
+- **Multi-Framework Support**: Compatible with .NET Standard 2.0, .NET 6.0-10.0, and .NET Framework 4.7.2-4.8.1 (on Windows)
 - **Zero Runtime Overhead**: Uses conditional compilation to delegate to native implementations where available
 - **Drop-in Replacement**: Identical API signatures to native .NET implementations
 - **Type-Safe**: Fully generic implementations with proper type constraints